Battery (tort): Intent

-Awareness not required
+Awareness

 The victim of a battery need not be aware of the act at the time for the tort to have occurred.
 For example, if a surgeon performing an appendectomy on an unconscious patient decides to take out the patient's spleen for his personal collection, the surgeon has committed a battery against the patient.
 Similarly, a battery occurs if the surgeon allows a cousin who is a plumber with no medical training to help fish out the appendix during the surgery.
 Although the patient has consented to being touched by the surgeon, this consent does not extend to people who the patient would not reasonably anticipate would be participating in the procedure.

 The battery may occur even if the victim is unaware of the contact at the time and the defendant is nowhere near the scene at the time of the contact.
 If a tortfeasor puts an offensive substance in another person's food, and the other person consumes the offensive substance, the battery has been committed even if the victim is not made aware that they have eaten something offensive until much later.